 We don’t mean obscure silent films, either.
 You may remember our post on Sight & Sound magazine’s list of the ten greatest silents of all time, nine of which you can watch right now in our collection.
 In chronological order: D.W.
 Griffith’s Intolerance (1916), Erich von Stroheim’s Greed (1923), Buster Keaton’s Sherlock Jr. (1924), Sergei Eisenstein’s Battleship Potemkin (1925), Buster Keaton’s The General (1926), Fritz Lang’s Metropolis (1927), F.W.
 Murnau’s Sunrise (1927), Luis Buñuel’s Un chien andalou (1928), Carl Theodor Dreyer’s The Passion of Joan of Arc (1928), Dziga Vertov’s Man with a Movie Camera (1929).
-You can also catch up, finally, on a variety of other important films besides, from four by French visual-spectacle pioneer Georges Méliès (After the Ball, Cinderella, The Devilish Tenant, The Impossible Voyage) and six of English suspense king Alfred Hitchcock’s earliest works (Downhill, Easy Virtue, The Lodger, The Manxman, The Pleasure Garden, The Ring).
+You can also catch up, finally, on a variety of other important films besides, from four by French visual-spectacle pioneer Georges Méliès (After the Ball, Cinderella, The Devilish Tenant, The Impossible Voyage) and six of English suspense king Alfred Hitchcock’s earliest works (Downhill, Easy Virtue, The Lodger, The Pleasure Garden).
 And that’s just scratching the surface of our collection of Free Silent Films.

 Colin Marshall hosts and produces Notebook on Cities and Culture and writes essays on cities, language, Asia, and men’s style.
 He’s at work on a book about Los Angeles, A Los Angeles Primer.
 Follow him on Twitter at @colinmarshall or on Facebook.